rcafzelius/MP2/README.md

 * runRounds(rounds) takes an integer representing how many blocks will be created, in main()
 * runtime.GOMAXPROCS(i) takes an integer representing the number of operating systems threads that can be used, in main()
 2. Enter `go run .`.
-3. By default, five blocks are created on the chain, and the function outputs how long each block took to create, as well as the average time for the block to be created.
+3. By default, five blocks are created on the chain, and the function outputs how long each block took to create.

 ## Design
 ### Main